JanssenProject/jans/docs/cedarling/patterns/annotation-patterns.md

 This section collects patterns for doing that.
 Each page describes a scenario, the flow, the policies, and the application code that reads the annotations.

+The code samples assume you know how an authorization request carries its principal, resource, and context.
+If that is new, read [Authorization](../reference/cedarling-authz.md) and [Entities](../reference/cedarling-entities.md) first; nothing here changes how a request is built.

 !!! note "These are illustrative examples, not a specification"

     Cedarling gives annotations no built-in meaning. `@challenge`, `@warn`, `@redirect_route`,